nespinoza/lcogtAP/README.md

-   The pipeline will generate photometry for all the datasets in the folder for which no photometry is yet available that have dates (which is measured from the folder name, i.e., if the dataset is in `/data/keyproject/bright_stars/LCOGT/red/20170320` it assumes the dataset is from 2017/03/20) whithin `numbers` days from today (measured from your computer's date; if the `-ndays` input is not given, it is assumed this is 7).
+   The pipeline will generate photometry for all the datasets in the folder for which no photometry is yet available that have dates (which is measured from the folder name, i.e., if the dataset is in `/data/keyproject/bright_stars/LCOGT/red/20170320` it assumes the dataset is from 2017/03/20) whithin `N` days from today (measured from your computer's date; if the `-ndays` input is not given, it is assumed `N` is `7`, i.e., check data only one week appart from today).

 If you are interested in what the pipeline does, read the next section.
 If you don't care, move to the "Products" section.